Literacy & Numeracy Catch-Up

 These funds were used to partially contribute towards having smaller class sizes for the academically weakest students who failed to achieve the required standard in KS2, as well as partially funding teaching assistants in some classes.

 The funding was also used in conjunction with PP funding to pay for the Accelerated Reading Scheme for these students, as well as helping to facilitate smaller class sizes, where student levels of literacy and numeracy were weakest.

 A proportion of the Catch-Up funding has also been utilised to develop the ‘Mastery’ approach to subject delivery and offers a different methodology to that taught at KS2.

 As long as Catch-Up Funding continues to be available we will use it to sustain smaller class sizes for our children who have failed to reach the required standard in English and/or Maths.

-Any funding will continue to be used to raise standards of whole school literacy via the ‘Accelerated Reading’ scheme as well as contributing towards funding of the scheme, and paying for specialist delivery.
+Any funding will continue to be used to raise standards of whole school literacy via the ‘Accelerated Reading’ scheme as well as contributing towards the funding of the scheme and paying for specialist delivery.

 In Maths, funding will be spent to further develop the ‘Mastery’ approach to subject delivery, and the expected impact of this is to see a greater understanding of mathematical processes, which will be evidenced through improved outcomes.